 In Dixit and Dixit Odyssey, a card game where players provide a clue to the group for them to guess which picture card they played, it’s the first player who has a clue ready that goes first.

-In Galaxy Truckers, first person to flip over the hourglass goes first.
-In this game players are Galaxy Truckers hauling goods around space and earning credits to improve their ship’s size, speed, durability and other stats.
+In Galaxy Truckers, the first person to flip over the hourglass goes first.
+In this game players are Galaxy Truckers hauling goods around space and earning credits to improve their ship’s size, speed, durability, and other stats.
 After 3 rounds, the trucker with the most credits wins.